- Home

 In many ways, the French Country look is a blend of transitional, farmhouse, and shabby chic designs – but with a cool, sophisticated twist.

 Colours are often muted and light, while fabrics can be bold and patterned.
-Popular furnishings include antique cabinets, minimalist coffee tables, and Louis VI chairs which are reupholstered with modern, jazzy prints.
+Popular furnishings include antique cabinets, minimalist coffee tables, and Louis VI chairs, reupholstered with modern, jazzy prints.

 While main wall colours are usually neutral, this is by no means a necessity, and bolder colours tend to come in the form of accents – whether that’s vibrant curtains or feature walls.
 Think warm colours like sunbaked ochre, sage green, soft pinks, light blues, and deep, earthy reds.

-With its mix of antique furnishing, eclectic art, and natural decor, French country offers a homey, well-balanced look.
+With its mix of antique furnishings, eclectic art, and natural decor, French country offers a homey, well-balanced look.

 8. Shabby chic

 Shabby chic is one of the most misunderstood interior design styles.
-It first became popular in the 1980s, reinterpreting traditional British aesthetics into softer, lighter designs.
+It was popularised in the 1980s, reinterpreting traditional British aesthetics into softer, lighter designs.

 It blends the cosy history of an old English cottage with the vibrance of sunny California and the vintage feel of European eclecticism.

-Distressed painted wood, patterned cushions, vintage-inspired furniture, and airy light fixtures are all trademarks of shabby chic, and the end result is a look that’s romantic, welcoming, and soft.
+Distressed painted wood, patterned cushions, vintage-inspired furniture, and airy light fixtures are all hallmarks of shabby chic.
+The result is a look that’s romantic, welcoming, and soft.

 9. Scandinavian